farhansharif75/ML_Metabolomics/ML_Master/README.md

 - Folders starting with 'TunedModels' contain the final models (in .pkl format) with the best parameters obtained from cross-validation and hyperparameter tuning.
 The suffixes of these folders denote the corresponding label configuration.

 - Similarly, 'ResultsCV' folders contain results from the training, cross-validation, and tuning procedures (in .pkl format), including evaluation metrics and normalised confusion matrices (as .png files), with suffixes indicating the label configuration.
-The tuned models for RF for configs 3 and 5 are currently larger than 25MB, and will be uploaded shortly.
+The tuned models for RF for configs 3 and 5 are currently larger than 25MB, and compressed versions of these have been uploaded.